docarray/docarray/docs/advanced/document-store/redis.md

 ### Vector search with filter query

-One can perform Vector Similarity Search based on FLAT or HNSW algorithm and pre-filter results using a filter query that is based on [MongoDB's Query](https://www.mongodb.com/docs/manual/reference/operator/query/).
+You can perform Vector Similarity Search based on [FLAT or HNSW algorithm](vector-search-index) and pre-filter results using a filter query that is based on [MongoDB's Query](https://www.mongodb.com/docs/manual/reference/operator/query/).
 We currently support a subset of those selectors:

 - `$eq` - Equal to (number, string)
 - `$ne` - Not equal to (number, string)